-In spring boot, BeanFactory loads all the java beans in the spring boot application context.
-If BeanFactory unable to load any java bean, this exception “org.springframework.beans.factory.NoSuchBeanDefinitionException: No qualifying bean of type available” is thrown in the console log at the start of the spring boot application.
+In Spring Boot, the BeanFactory is responsible for loading all the Java beans into the application context.
+If the BeanFactory encounters a situation where it cannot find or load a particular Java bean, it throws the exception “org.springframework.beans.factory.NoSuchBeanDefinitionException: No qualifying bean of type available.”
+This exception is typically logged in the console output at the startup of the Spring Boot application.

 Exception